DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-12 Movement System Rework.md

 $${force = ???}$$

 ## Changes
+- The player's movement is now completely physics based.
+- Instead of immediately setting the velocity whenever the player moves, the player accelerates and decelerates based on the force applied to them.

 ### Basic Movement
-- The player's movement is now completely physics based.
-Instead of immediately setting the velocity whenever the player moves, the player accelerates and decelerates based on the force applied to them.
-- The player no longer get stuck on the floor panels when moving
+- The player no longer gets stuck on the floor panels when moving

 ### Wall Running is no Longer Buttcheeks
 - The player can no longer wall run backwards